LENZFLIKER/blog/_posts/2019-04-12-Whats-on-my-browser-2019.md

 Firefox Add-ons
 ------
-I have add-on versions of the above extensions installed on Firefox, but I'm not going to list them again.

 In tool bar

 * [Tab2QR](https://addons.mozilla.org/en-US/firefox/addon/tab2qr/) : Generates a QR Code from the Page URL of the current tab.